myfriendtania/myfriendtania/README.md

   <img width="280" height="150" src="name-graphics-tania-882855.gif">
 </p>

+MySpace is where I got my start!
+Changing the themes, adding unpausable music to friend's pages along with adding falling glitter!
+Coding is much more than a career, it's an escape and a source of relaxation!
+Let's build some crazy stuff together! <span style= "color:red">&hearts;</span>
 <!---------------------------------

 - I started coding as a hobby when I was 15, changing up my friends' mySpace pages.
 Didn't realise it's a career changer!